 Freestyle is the most popular swimming stroke in the world, and is an essential skill that all swimmers should focus on.
-We truly believe that every single swimmer has at least one element of their freestyle stroke that can be refined and improved.
+Every single swimmer, from beginner to elite, has at least one element of their freestyle stroke that can be refined and improved.

 To hear all our tips, listen to this episode on Soundcloud or watch the video above to see how it’s done!

-The placement of your head and where your eyes are looking is critical.
+Head position plays a major role in your overall body position.
 When you swim freestyle, try to look down and focus your eyes on the bottom of the pool.
-Your neck and your head should be in a neutral position, straight above your shoulders.
-You should not lift your head or eyes up in front of you.
-Keeping your eyes focused on the bottom of the pool will keep your legs higher in the water, making it easier to move in the water.
+Your neck and head should be in a neutral position, straight above your shoulders.
+You should not lift your head or look up in front of you.

+Your head position has a direct effect on your hip position.
 If you have a neutral head position with your eyes focused down, your hips will naturally lift up, making it much easier to kick.
-Try to focus your upper body lower in the water, which will make your hips higher in the water.
+Try to press your upper body lower in the water, which will make your hips higher.
 Add short and strong flutter kicks, and your legs will be right on the surface of the water.

 Related: 10 Steps to Smarter Freestyle